-For the convenience of the student body, John Cabot has a doctor on campus twice a week as well as a kinesiologist.
-An English speaking house-call service is also available to address additional healthcare concerns.
+For the convenience of the student body, John Cabot has a general practitioner on campus twice a week.

-Dr. Stephanie Salvatore is a general practitioner.
-Her services are free of charge and available to the JCU community on the following days:
+Dr. Stephanie Salvatore offers free of charge services and is available to the JCU community on the following days:

 Email: [email protected]

 The doctor's office is located next to the Aula Magna in the Guarini Campus building.

 For students needing medical assistance outside of the normal doctor's hours, an English speaking doctor on call service is available.

 Dr. Andrea Guerriero is a general practitioner who offers same day 24/7 house calls to JCU students.
 He is available to give free consultations through phone call, text message, or Whatsapp.
 The doctor is able to connect you with private clinics for lab works and to specialists.
 Dr. Guerriero also offers Acupuncture.
 He can be reached by:

 If you use CISI, Allianz, or Cigna insurance, the doctor will bill your insurance directly and you will not need to make a payment.
 For all other insurances (Geo-Blue, HTH, etc.) coverage will depend on your plan.
 The doctor will try to bill the insurance provider directly, but if not, an upfront payment in cash or via PayPal will be required.
 The doctor will then provide a detailed receipt which you may submit to your insurance company for reimbursement.
 Doctor Guerriero charges €50 during business hours (8AM-7PM, Monday through Friday) and €120 for visits at night, on holidays, and during weekends.